Commercial/residential surveyor

 Commercial and residential surveyors advise their clients about the economic viability of the purchase or lease of a property or land

-As a commercial/residential surveyor, you'll deal with all aspects of residential and commercial property in both the private and public sectors.
-Principal activities are related to the management, purchase, sale or leasing, of land and property, as well as valuing and surveying property.
+As a commercial or residential surveyor, you may deal with commercial or residential properties in the private or public sector.
+The principal activities of your work will relate to the management, purchase, sale or leasing of land and property and valuing and surveying property.

 You may act as an agent, broker or auctioneer during a sale and may also carry out contract negotiations between landlords and tenants.